Arriving in Tarifa

 Afterwards, we headed to Le Calixte for lunch, a local favourite.
 I ordered the homemade lasagna, hearty and comforting, the perfect “last supper” before my three-hour drive to Biarritz.

-Bastide had this peaceful, restorative energy, the perfect palate cleanser after a week of wine, festivals, and riverside runs.
+Bastide had a restorative energy, the perfect palate cleanser after a week of wine, festivals, and riverside runs.

 💌 A Note from the Road